BinglinW/Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting/README.md

 # Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting
-This repository contains the source code for the spatiotemporal surrogate model (CAST) developed for robust forecasting in aerospace systems.
-The code will be made publicly available to support further research and development in the field of digital airworthiness validation and spatiotemporal forecasting.
-The code will be made open-source upon acceptance.
-Contributions to the project are welcome.
+This repository provides the reference implementation of **CAST**, a spatiotemporal surrogate model designed for robust forecasting under distribution shift in aerospace-relevant settings.

+During peer review, the goal of this repository is to enable **end-to-end execution** (install → run → obtain metrics + saved outputs) with a **small demo configuration**.
+Full-scale training used in the paper may require additional compute and/or non-public data (see “Datasets”).

+> **Double-anonymous review note:**
+> If the journal requires double-anonymous review, please ensure that any manuscript-facing materials (PDF, supplementary files, and links shown to reviewers) use an anonymized archive/snapshot provided via the editorial office.
+The public repository can remain available, but the manuscript should avoid exposing identifying links during peer review.
+---

 ## System requirements
-### OS: Windows 11
+### OS
+- Tested on **Ubuntu Linux (GPU node)** and **Windows 11**.

-### Language: Python 3.8
+### Language
+- Python **3.8.20**

 ### Dependencies: